 The mechanical tile was invented in the 19th century, since then it has gradually gained its place on the roofs.
 Today, it is used more and more for roofs.
 Indeed, it has many advantages that continue to attract new followers.
 Also known as interlocking tiles, they adapt to any style of construction and especially to all budgets.
+They can resemble the interlocking appearance of some architectural cladding profiles available on the metal cladding and roofing market.
 In this article, find out more about the subject.
 We develop for you the advantages and disadvantages of the mechanical tile, expected rates, and the way to install them properly.

 All about interlocking mechanical tiles